facebookresearch/asynchronousratchetingtree/README.md

 * Luke Garratt
 * Kevin Milner

-We are grateful to our collaboraters from Oxford University for the considerable time and expertise that they put in to this paper, and into the formal proofs of the ART protocol.
+We are grateful to our collaborators from Oxford University for the considerable time and expertise that they put in to this paper, and into the formal proofs of the ART protocol.